seokjoon27/tp/docs/UserGuide.md

-Shows a list of all commands accepted in Tutorhub, with the link to this user guide at the bottom.
+Shows a list of all commands accepted in Tutorhub.
+* The link to this User Guide can be found at the bottom.
 ![help message](images/helpMessage.png)
 ![helpMessage2.png](images/helpMessage2.png)